CBussom/CMPSC472-Project1/README.md

 # Sample Commands

-Run the file in python in the console here are some sample commands you can try: <br> <br> `create_process process1 ping google.com `
+Run the file in python and in the console here are some sample commands you can try typing in: <br> <br> `create_process process1 ping google.com `
 This command will create a process called process1 and will ping google.com